AymanHasib/Animal_Detection_Flutter_Application/README.md

 A new Flutter application it is build by using Dart and Flutter Frameworks.

+This Application can detect Animals more precisely means Mammals.
+We give this app any kind of animal photo then the app can give us the animal name.

 ## Getting Started

 This project is a starting point for a Flutter application.